myuen/White_Pine_Weevil_DE/model-exposition/model-exposition.md

 ![](model-exposition.004.png)

-I think what they really want to do is to form the difference between Gallery and Wound for each genotype separately and then compare/contrast those differences.
+I think what they really want is to form the difference between Gallery and Wound for each genotype separately and then compare/contrast those differences.
 The model parametrization used above turns out to not be readily available, so I'd rather obtain the effect of interest another way.

 Here is the most standard way to parametrize our model: